 Advancing our understanding of the mechanisms regulating human immune response

-This current cycle represents the 4th cycle of funding for the U19 human immunology funding mechanism.
+This current cycle represents the 5th cycle of funding for the U19 human immunology funding mechanism.
 Several of our current CCHI center members are repeat awardees.
-Emory University, Oklahoma Medical Research Foundation and Stanford University have begun their 4th cycle of funding (since 2003-2004); Massachusetts General Hospital is on its 3rd cycle (since 2009); and Rockefeller University is beginning its 2nd cycle of funding (since 2014).
-New to the group are Jackson Laboratory, La Jolla Institute for Allergy and Immunology, and the University of Alabama at Birmingham, which is also hosting the Infrastructure and Opportunity Fund Management Core.
+Emory University and Stanford University have begun their 5th cycle of funding (since 2003); Massachusetts General Hospital is on its 4th cycle (since 2009); and Jackson Laboratory, La Jolla Institute for Immunology, and the University of Alabama at Birmingham, which is also hosting the Infrastructure and Opportunity Fund Management Core, are beginning their 2nd cycle of funding (since 2019) via the CCHI mechanism.
+Returning to the CCHI cohort is the University of Maryland, Baltimore (funded in the 2nd and 3rd cycles), and new to the group are Northwestern University at Chicago and Washington University.
 See the Members for information on current sites and funded components.